 Free Surface Flow Over Sub Merged body

-The schematic of problem is shown below.
+The schematic of the problem is shown below.
 The simulation is conducted with olaFoam.
-The solver provides wave generation and absorption boundary condition.
-My simulation is done with OpenFOAM-3.0.1.
-However, it is worth to note the wave boundaries are added to recent version of OpenFOAM-v5, so there is no need to install olaFoam any more.
+The solver provides wave generation and absorption boundary conditions.
+The simulation is done with OpenFOAM-3.0.1.
+However, it is worth to note the wave boundaries are added to a recent version of OpenFOAM-v5, so there is no need to install olaFoam anymore.

 The grid is created with blockMesh.
-It contains only hex elements which is refined near interface or near submerged body.
+It contains only hex elements that are refined near the interface or near the submerged body.

 The wave behavior is shown below, the LES model is employed for turbulence modeling.